On the Construction of Simply Connected Solvable Lie Groups: The Reduction Theorem

 We now compute $d \homega^a$ using equations \EqRef{dA}, \EqRef{ASE}, \EqRef{alpc} and \EqRef{int},

 where the last line follows because $\rme^{ f\, [\, \widetilde \ad(\be_n)\, ]} $ is the matrix representation of an automorphism of $\liek$ for each $x\in M$. \end{proof}

-Theorem \StRef{reduce} involves one quadrature in equation \EqRef{int} and then only the matrix exponential \EqRef{homega}.
-We also note that the change of forms in equation \EqRef{homega} results in the elimination of the third term in the first structure equation in \EqRef{ASE}.
-Since the constants $C^a_{bc}$ in equation \EqRef{FSE3} are the structure constants for $\liek$ in the basis $\{ \bfe_a \}_{1\leq a\leq n-1}$, equation \EqRef{homega} can then be thought of reducing the Lie algebra $\lieg$ to $\liek$.
+The computation leading to Theorem \StRef{reduce} uses one quadrature in equation \EqRef{int} and the matrix exponential \EqRef{homega}.
+We also note that the change of forms in equation \EqRef{homega} results in the elimination of the third term $C^a_{nb}$ in the first structure equation in \EqRef{ASE}.
+Since the constants $C^a_{bc}$ in equation \EqRef{FSE3} are the structure constants for $\liek$ in the basis $\{ \bfe_a \}_{1\leq a\leq n-1}$, equation \EqRef{homega} can then be thought of reducing the Lie algebra $\lieg$ to $\liek\times \real$.
 See also Remark \StRef{BFR} below.